akashtepan/Coronavirus_Tweet_Sentiment_Analysis_Classification/README.md

 # Coronavirus_Tweet_Sentiment_Analysis_Classification

 This project is a classification challenge focused on predicting the sentiment of COVID-19 tweets.
 The dataset consists of tweets pulled from Twitter and manually tagged with positive, negative, or neutral sentiment.
 The goal is to build a classification model using machine learning techniques to predict the sentiment of new tweets accurately.
-Ultimately, the aim is to create a model that accurately predicts sentiment, which could be useful for sentiment analysis and decision-making in the context of COVID-19.